Take a practice ACT or SAT for FREE through the WFHS Business Alliance.

 Sign up to take the Fall practice test sign up here!

 Due to COVID19 and virtual learning WFHS will not be taking this time in October this year.The PSAT is an optional College Board examination administered in October of every school year.
 The exam is scored from 20-80 for each of following sections: Critical Reading, Mathematics and Writing.
 It is meant to be a practice test and can give you a good idea on what you can do to prepare for the SAT.
 It is administered to students in any grade level during the school day for a fee of $16.
 The PSAT itself has NO bearing on college admissions.
 So, why take it?

 - The PSAT provides you with good information about what you can do to prepare for the SAT examinations you might take later on.

 - The PSAT is used by the National Merit Scholarship Corporation to qualify students for various scholarships based on their Junior year PSAT scores.

 - Colleges and universities use the information from the PSAT as a means to begin communicating with students regarding higher education and financial aid opportunities.

 Pre-ACTThe Pre-ACT consists of multiple-choice tests in English, math, reading, and science.
-It will be give to all sophomores free of charge in the fall.
+It is REQUIRED for all sophomores (free of charge) in the fall.
 For more information, visit the Pre-ACT website

-Should you take the New SAT or the ACT?
+Should you take the SAT or the ACT?